top of page

 Lola V.

 "Best fudge I’ve ever had.
 I even went to Mackinac Island hoping to find cookies and cream fudge, and it didn’t come close to Karen Ann’s.
-Her fudge stayed fresh for the two days we were traveling, and it was absolutely delicious.
+Her fudge stayed fresh for the we were traveling, and it was absolutely delicious.
 Karen Ann Murdick is so kind and sweet, and she makes the fudge herself.
 The sea salt caramel is a favorite!
 I’ll definitely be ordering more."

 Katrina R.